miner/herbert/README.md

     (h/conforms? '(& {:a (a int) :b (b sym) :c (c [b+])} (assert (= (count c) a))) '{:a 2 :b foo :c [foo foo]})
-    ; The & operator just means the following elements are found inline, not in a container.
+    ; The & operator just means the following elements are found inline, not in a collection.
 	; In this case, we use it to associate the assertion with the single map constraint.
 The ; assertion says that number or items in the :c value must be equal to the value associated ; with :a.
 Notice that all the elements in the :c seq must be equal to the symbol associated